 - Students are required to visit the College prior to enrollment to obtain a clear understanding of the College, view the facilities and equipment and may meet with staff and instructors.

 - All applicants are required to meet with an Admissions Advisor.

-- All applicants must take and pass a standardized entrance exam or participate in the College’s Professional Readiness Program.
+- Applicants must take and pass a standardized entrance exam for select programs.

 - All applicants must complete an enrollment agreement (must be signed by a parent or guardian if the applicant is under 18 years of age).

 - All applicants must pay a non-refundable application fee upon enrollment.

 - Applicants enrolling in the College who have a misdemeanor or felony conviction should be aware that they may not meet applicable licensure or certification requirements and may not be able to secure employment in the field.
 Certain convictions may prevent a student from successfully completing the desired program due to the inability to place students on externship or clinical sites.
 Be sure to discuss licensing eligibility concerns and the effects of a criminal background on your program goals with your Admissions Advisor, in consultation with Program Director.